folivetti/TinyverseGP/README.md

 - Tree-based Genetic Programming (TGP) (also known as Koza-style): the programs are represented as trees.
 This version supports multi-tree chromosomes, where each individual is represented by a set of trees when the problem requires multiple outputs.
 - Cartesian Genetic Programming (CGP): the programs are represented graphs and naturally encodes multiple outputs with shared components.
+- Linear Genetic Programming (LGP): the programs are represented as a sequence of instructions with memory registers.
+- Grammatical Evolution (GE): the programas are generated following an specified grammar.

 This repository is organized as follows: